Ball State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 10, 2021

 Over/Under Insights

-- Ball State has combined with its opponents to score more than 62 points just two times this year.

-- Northern Illinois and its opponents have combined to score more than 62 points in four of nine games this season.
+- Ball State and its opponents have combined for 62.5 points just twice this season.

-- Wednesday's over/under is 5.1 points higher than the combined 56.9 PPG average of the two teams.

-- The 61.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 62 over/under in this contest.

 Ball State Stats and Trends

-- The Cardinals have covered the spread once this season when favored by 1 point or more (in three chances).
+- Ball State has played nine games, with three wins against the spread.

+- This season, the Cardinals are winless against the spread when entering a game as a favorite of 2.5 points or more.

-- Ball State's games this year have eclipsed the over/under in 37.5% of its opportunities (three times in eight games with a set point total).
+- Ball State's games this year have hit the over on three of eight set point totals (37.5%).

-- Ball State is 2-0 against the spread and 2-0 overall this season when the team notches more than 33.8 points.
+- Ball State is 2-0 against the spread and 2-0 overall in games when it puts up more than 33.8 points.

-- The Cardinals have turned the ball over three more times (9 total) than the Huskies have forced a turnover (6) this season.
+- The Cardinals have turned the ball over nine times this season, three more turnovers than the Huskies have forced (6).

 - Find the latest spread and moneyline odds for Ball State at SISportsbook.